dohangusto/e-kyc-skripsi/services/api-AI-support/README.md

 ## Running Locally

 1. Ensure PostgreSQL and RabbitMQ are reachable according to the configured DSNs.
+When using `tilt up`, the `rabbitmq` Deployment/Service is created automatically and port-forwarded on `5672` (AMQP) and `15672` (management UI).
 2. Install python dependencies inside the `services/api-AI-support` virtualenv:

    ```bash